 Better Jobs Ontario (formerly known as Second Career) provides unemployed individuals with financial support and skills training to secure in-demand jobs in their communities.

-Delivered in partnership with George Brown College, this free training program is designed to address the challenges faced by women in trades and prepare participants for entry-level work in the manufacturing sector.
-It includes 14 weeks of CNC training and employability skills training, as well as an 8-week paid job placement.
+Delivered in partnership with George Brown College, this free training program is designed to prepare participants for entry-level work in the manufacturing sector.
+This program includes 14 weeks of CNC/Precision Machining training and employability skills training, as well as an 8-week paid job placement.

 Building Code Skills Development for Internationally Trained Individuals